-Maybe your teacher has a book wish list.
-Or you could get a gift card to your local independent bookshop, if you have one.
+Maybe your teacher has a book wish list you can shop from.
+(Teachers, feel free to share this post along with a link to your own #clearthelist or #teacherwishlist.)
+Or just get a small gift card to your local independent bookshop, if you have one.
 I’m not saying it has to be one of my books (though I’d be honored if it was:>) I’m just saying a good book would be a gift to the teacher and to all of the teacher’s students, too.
-Books were always the teacher gifts I appreciated the most!

 Here’s a poem from my poetry book for teachers.
-I hope you’ll think about all that teachers are trying to give your kids during these really shifting and difficult times.
-And if you don’t have the funds for a book, a heartfelt note of thanks will be appreciated, too!
+Teachers try to give your kids the world every day at school.
+And I hope you know that if you don’t have the funds for a book, a heartfelt note of thanks will be so much appreciated by any teacher, too!

 [My Classroom Connections posts share a way to connect one of my books or poems to a classroom topic–often something timely that you might be covering in the next month or so.
 Please share this post if you have educator friends who might be interested–thanks!]